lenowac/local/README.md

 # local
-Set up a local test enviroment for your website the lazy way.
+Set up a local ***test*** enviroment for your website the lazy way.
-Designed for computer illiterates.
+Designed for computer illiterates to get started with frontend development.

-Do not use in production!

 ## Installation